 7) Meghalaya, India

-Where have you travelled alone as a women, or in a women-only group, and felt safe?
+Where have you travelled alone and felt safe?
 Or not so safe?

 I originally wrote this article for a special edition of The Times of India.